jfude/CarND-Advanced-Lane-Lines-UD/README.md

-This repository contains the completed CarND-Advanced-Lane-Finding-Project, which demsontrates camera calibration and image processing, for the purpose of detecting line lanes in self-driving car.
+This repository contains the completed CarND-Advanced-Lane-Finding-Project, which demsontrates camera calibration and image processing, for the purpose of detecting line lanes in a self-driving car.
 Topics covered in the latter are gradient and color thresholding and persective transformations.
 The primary output of this project was the code lane_finding.py which loads the project_video.mp4, and outputs the video with the detected lane drawn as an overlay on each frame.
 The output video is 'project_output.sv3'.
 My generation of this output has been uploaded as